Ectopic Pregnancy ICD-10-CM Codes | 2025

 - Methotrexate therapy is an option for stable patients with unruptured ectopic pregnancies and specific criteria.

-- Surgical intervention, typically via laparoscopy, is required for unstable patients, suspected tubal rupture, or when medical management is contraindicated or unsuccessful.
+- Surgical intervention, typically via laparoscopy, is required for unstable patients who may experience associated complications, suspected tubal rupture, or when medical management is contraindicated or unsuccessful.

 - Rhesus (Rh) immunoglobulin is administered to Rh-negative women to prevent Rh sensitization.